uwsampa/accept/docs/index.md

 * Download and extract the [LLVM][llvm-dl] source.
 * Build LLVM and our modified Clang frontend using CMake and Ninja.
 (This can take a long time.)
 The programs and libraries are installed into the `build/built/` subdirectory.
 * Build the ACCEPT-specific extensions to LLVM and Clang.
-* Create a Python [virtual environment][venv] and install the driver's dependencies therein.
+* Create a Python [virtual environment][virtualenv] and install the driver's dependencies therein.
 Take a look inside the Makefile if you're curious about how to run any of these steps individually.

 You should now be able to use the `bin/enerclang` and `bin/enerclang++` programs to compile EnerC programs.
 You can type `make test` to make sure everything's working.